Chart Color Schemes

 Claremont Meadows has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of fifteen projects that are anticipated to impact the area.
-Notable among these are the Werrington Enterprise Living and Learning Precinct (WELL Precinct) Stage 2, the Werrington Mixed-Use Precinct (Stockland & WSU), Mulgoa Road Upgrade Stage 2, and Stockland x Western Sydney University Mixed-Use Precinct.
-The following list provides details on those projects considered most relevant.
+AreaSearch has identified 15 projects that could impact the area significantly due to changes in local infrastructure.
+Notable projects include the Werrington Enterprise Living and Learning Precinct (WELL Precinct) Stage 2, the Werrington Mixed-Use Precinct (Stockland & WSU), Mulgoa Road Upgrade Stage 2, and Stockland x Western Sydney University Mixed-Use Precinct.
+The following list provides details on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.